-In recent years Wisdom has been involved in the development of a draft national fire legislation that will enable officials to better control and manage wildfires in Swaziland.
-“I have been a part-time lecturer at the University of Swaziland for many years, teaching remote sensing, geographic information systems (GIS) and their use for the environment.
-My involvement with the GOFC-GOLD network and my participation in the 2014 Data Initiative have helped me deepen my knowledge and have provided concrete resources and tools that I have used while advising the government on a new draft fire management policy.”
+In recent years Wisdom has been involved in the development of national fire management response strategies and policies that will enable officials to better control and manage wildfires in Eswatini.
+“At the University of Eswatini I teach remote sensing, geographic information systems (GIS) and their use for the environment and society.
+My involvement with the GOFC-GOLD network and my participation in the 2014 Data Initiative training have helped me deepen my knowledge and have provided concrete resources and tools that I have used while advising the government on fire management policies.”

 How can satellite data help officials better understand and manage wildfires?
 “Long-term fire statistics are extremely important for fire management and prevention – for example, historical data is used to characterize fire regimes, identify areas at risk and assess the probability of future fires.
 Many developing countries have not consistently recorded fire statistics – but can retrieve and analyze the datasets collected over the years by the satellites circling the Earth.”

 “A more recent focus of my research is deforestation and land degradation, a growing challenge in Eswatini.
 I used knowledge and resources developed through GOFC-GOLD to quantify for the very first time the changes in forest cover in the country.”
 Wisdom adds: “My findings, published in two peer-reviewed articles, provide concrete models that are being used in the formulation of disaster response and climate change mitigation strategies for the country.
 And finally, I am also involved in the greenhouse gas emissions inventory for the country, using satellite-derived land cover and burned area data to estimate emissions from land use, land use change and forestry.”